westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 1. Navigate to the location where you unzipped the file from the Dropbox link
 2. Locate the file called [DataScience101_Part1_IndPractice_Solutions.ipynb](./code/DataScience101_Part1_IndPractice_Solutions.ipynb)
-3. Open Jupyter: in a terminal type
+3. Open Jupyter: Open a terminal

+	- **Mac**: Using spotlight search for "Terminal"
+	- **Windows**: Click the "Start" button and type "cmd"
-`jupyter notebook`
+	- In the terminal type: `jupyter notebook`

 4. Navigate to the  folder where you have saved the file in step 2
 5. Open the file from the Jupyter interface
 6. Voilà, you are ready to type the commands we will cover below